delivery-much/mock-helper/README.md

 The RegisterMethodCall function registers a mock method call.

-It receives the method name and the params that where passed on that method call, and registers that information inside the mock to be used later.
+It receives the method name and the args that where passed on that method call, and registers that information inside the mock to be used later.

 Example usage:
 ```go